alexwlchan/alexwlchan.net/src/_articles/2018/2018-09-22-suspicious-minds.md

 But it's not like VW have now vanished off the face of the earth.
 People still buy Volkswagen cars.
 They still own them.
-They're still allowed to operate as a business, because there was a huge amount of trust inherent in the brand before they did this this bad thing.
+They're still allowed to operate as a business, because there was a huge amount of trust inherent in the brand before they did this bad thing.

 When you lose trust, it's possible to come back if you have some in reserve and you're careful about it.